 Brazil is South America's best-known surfing destination, with great breaks near Rio and in the southeast, and sprinkled all along the coast from Santa Catarina to São Luís.
 If you've got the cash, the surfing in Fernando de Noronha is spectacular.

-In Peru, national championships are held at Punta Rocas as well as Pico Alto, an experts-only ‘kamikaze’ reef break with some of the largest waves in Peru.
+In Peru, national championships are held at Punta Rocas as well as Pico Alto, an experts-only ‘kamikaze’ reef break with some of the largest waves in the country.
 Peru’s north coast has a string of excellent breaks.
 The most famous is Puerto Chicama, where rides of more than 2km are possible on what’s considered the longest left-hand break in the world.

 With breaks lining the long Pacific Coast, Chile nurtures some serious surf culture, most active in middle and northern Chile.
 Matanzas is major surf destination (and a favorite among wind surfers).
 Keep in mind, you'll need a wetsuit.
 With big breaks and long left-handers, surf capital Pichilemu hosts the national surfing championship.
 Pilgrims crowd the perfect left break at Pichilemu's Punta de Lobos, but beginners can also have a go nearby at La Puntilla.
 The coastal Ruta 1 is lined with waves.

 Ecuador's best breaks are off Isla San Cristóbal in the Galápagos.
-On the mainland, Montañita, has a fast, powerful reef break that can cough up some of the mainland’s best barrels.
+On the mainland, Montañita has a fast, powerful reef break that can cough up some of the mainland’s best barrels.

 You'll also find good waves in Mar del Plata (Argentina) and Uruguay.
 In Venezuela, there's great kitesurfing in Adicora and Margarita.